 Ov D. Slayden

-The Slayden laboratory investigates factors that mediate the action of estrogens and progestins in the reproductive tract.
+The Slayden laboratory investigates factors that mediate the action of estrogens and progestogens in the reproductive tract.
 Techniques including immunohistochemistry, ligand binding, western blotting, Real-time PCR and in situ hybridization are applied to understand the cyclic effects of ovarian hormones on the uterus, oviduct and cervix.
 Recent studies include immunohistochemistry of estrogen receptor-1 (ESR-1) and G protein coupled- estrogen receptor 1 (GPR30; GPER) in the primate endometrium.
-This basic knowledge of reproductive tract physiology is being utilized to develop novel long-acting and permanent contraceptives for women.
+This basic knowledge of reproductive tract physiology is being utilized to develop novel long-acting and permanent contraceptives for women, and to develop new therapies for reproductive tract disorders.

 Studies in Dr. Slayden's laboratory have focused extensively on the application of progesterone receptor antagonists (PRAs) to regulate cellular function within the reproductive tract.
 These studies include the use of PRAs to control uterine bleeding in women who use progestin releasing intrauterine devices.

-Ov Daniel Slayden is an Associate Scientist in the Division of Reproductive Sciences at ONPRC and has joint appointments in the Department of Obstetrics and Gynecology, and in Physiology and Pharmacology in the School of Medicine, OHSU.
-Dr. Slayden is a co-Investigator and Scientific Director of the Oregon Permanent Contraception Research Center.
+Ov Daniel Slayden is an Associate Professor in the Division of Reproductive Sciences at Oregon National Primate Research Center and has joint appointments in the Department of Obstetrics and Gynecology, and in Physiology and Pharmacology in the School of Medicine, OHSU.
+Dr. Slayden is a co-Investigator and Scientific Director of the Oregon Permanent Contraception Research Center (OPERM).
 He received his B.A. and M.A. degrees in Biology from Sonoma State University, and earned a Ph.D. in Biochemistry and Animal Science at Oregon State University.
 Dr. Slayden moved to the Center in1991 after being awarded a Reproductive Biology Training Fellowship through the Department of Physiology at OHSU.

 Keator CS, Mah K, Slayden OD.
 (2012) Alterations in progesterone receptor membrane component 2 (PGRMC2) in the endometrium of macaques afflicted with advanced endometriosis.
 Mol Hum Reprod 18:308-319.
 PMC3358041